-- List of each individual STG who supplied to the unit on the day and at least three days prior to the invoice date. - Chemicals applied by the STGs concerned, one month prior to the date of supply along with the plucking date. - \$ 1.1 Records of the volume of verified and non-verified green tea leaf harvests are made available and regularly maintained.-OCP - \$ 1.2 Records of the volume of verified and non-verified green leaves sold/bought are available and regularly maintained.
+- Solution State individual STG who supplied to the unit on the day and at least three days prior to the invoice date. - Chemicals applied by the STGs concerned, one month prior to the date of supply along with the plucking date.

+S 1.1 - Records of the volume of verified and non-verified green tea leaf harvests are made available and regularly maintained.-OCP

+S 1.2 - Records of the volume of verified and non-verified green leaves sold/bought are available and regularly maintained.
 (The daily record has to be maintained for each individual STG in case of both fully verified or partially verified leaf supplied to the factory)- MCP